What are Compounding Errors and How are They Affecting Your Business?

 Making mistakes is a natural part of being human, but not an acceptable part of business communications with sensitive customer data, managed manually by your employees.
 Manual processes expose your business to the potential risk of human error with differing levels of severity.
 The more complex the business rules, the more likely a mistake will occur.

-The study revealed that moving from manual processes to full automation both optimized time and reduced errors - a win-win for any organization.
+The study revealed that moving from manual processes to full automation both optimised time and reduced errors - a win-win for any organisation.
 The chart below reflects the time and error data compiled from all scenarios.

 However, partial automation expanded the error rate due to the compounding nature of automation.
 The manual part of the task combined with the automated component turns one simple human error into multiple errors or “compounding errors.”